 Click here to tell your story about Hidalgo County Jail

 Did you make friends in jail?
-Do you need to throw a shout out to somebody you met in jail?
+Do you need to send a message to somebody you met in jail?
 Then send them a message by posting a comment below.

 Say Hello to people still locked up at Hidalgo County Jail